fatguru/writeups/infrastructure/VPS_VPN_BugBounty_Writeup_EN.md

 Bug Bounty isn't just about finding vulnerabilities.
 It's about **optimizing your workflow** to cover more scope, faster, without burning your infrastructure.

-The difference between an amateur hunter and a professional isn't technical knowledge.
-It's the **architecture they built** to scale their operation.

 **Ultimate Setup Summary:**

 1. **Main VPS:** Contabo/Hetzner (4-8GB RAM) for 24/7 recon.